-When making a starter, can you use lemon/vinegar and milk?
+Question: When making a sourdough starter, can you use lemon/vinegar and milk?

 This question refers to how I make my sourdough starter.
 To make things easier, I use buttermilk.
 There is cultured buttermilk which is what you want to use.
 Adding lemon or vinegar to milk makes it curdle but will not work for this recipe.
 However, you can use this curdled buttermilk for recipes such as pancakes.

-My starter is very strong, I prefer a milder one.
+Question: My sourdough starter is very strong, I prefer a milder one.

 This is similar to the question above.
 You can discard half of your sourdough, add some flour (and water, depending on whether you want to bake with it right away or not), and proceed from there.

-I got mold on my starter, what should I do?
+Question: I got mold on my sourdough starter, what should I do?

 Soap residue and not very clean containers can cause mold.
 While you don’t need to sterilize your jars, you do want to keep your sourdough starters in a clean container.